EXCLUSIVE-US issues new 120-day waiver letting Iraq pay Iran for electricity

 By Arshad Mohammed

-WASHINGTON, July 18 (Reuters) - U.S. Secretary of State Antony Blinken on Tuesday signed a new national security waiver letting Iraq pay Iran for electricity that for the first time allows such payments to go to accounts at non-Iraqi banks, a U.S. official told Reuters.
+Secretary of State Antony Blinken signed a 120-day national security waiver allowing Iraq - heavily dependent on Iranian electricity - to deposit such payments into non-Iraqi banks in third countries instead of into restricted accounts in Iraq, said the official who spoke on condition of anonymity.

-The official, who spoke on condition of anonymity, said the U.S. hoped the 120-day national security waiver would help stop Iran pressuring Iraq for access to the money, which previously could only be deposited into restricted accounts in Iraq.
+Monies put into the non-Iraqi accounts, like those deposited into Iraqi banks, will also be restricted, still requiring U.S. permission for Iran to get access to them and only for spending on humanitarian goods.

-Tehran has pushed Baghdad to secure U.S. permission to release the funds by cutting Iranian natural gas exports to Iraq, limiting Iraq's ability to generate power and forcing unpopular electricity cuts during Iraq's sweltering summer.
+Tehran has in the past pushed Baghdad to secure U.S. permission to release such funds by cutting Iranian natural gas exports to Iraq, limiting Iraq's ability to generate power and forcing deeply unpopular electricity cuts.

-Under U.S. sanctions, Iraqi payments for Iranian electricity can only be released from the restricted accounts in Iraq - with U.S. permission - for Iran to buy humanitarian goods.
+The latest waiver was expanded to permit payments to banks outside Iraq at the request of the Iraqi government, apparently in the hopes that this might transfer some of the pressure that Iran has exerted on Baghdad to other countries.

-The new waiver will allow Iraq to deposit its payments for Iranian electricity into restricted accounts at banks outside Iraq.
-For Iran to access those funds still requires U.S. permission and they can only be spent for humanitarian purposes.
+"We have to help the Iraqis with this perennial pressure from the Iranians to access the money," said the U.S. official.

-The U.S. official said Washington hoped the new waiver would ease Iranian pressure on Iraq to access the money, in effect by transferring this pressure from Iraqi authorities to the nations where the third-party banks are located.
+"The Iraqis have requested, and now we have agreed, to expand the waiver," said the U.S. official, saying this might help ensure better compliance with the U.S. requirement that any disbursements be for humanitarian purposes.

-"We have to help the Iraqis with this perennial pressure from the Iranians to access the money," said the U.S. official, saying Washington had expanded the waiver at Baghdad's request.
+"It also helps the Iraqis, at least somewhat, to have an argument to make (to Iran) that they are not in control of the money that they have paid (into non-Iraqi accounts)," he added.

 (Reporting By Arshad Mohammed; Editing by Chris Reese and Sonali Paul)